longhorn/website/content/docs/0.8.1/concepts.md

 After v0.6.0, when the user attaching the volume from Longhorn UI, there is a checkbox for `Maintenance mode`.
 The option will result in attaching the volume without enabling the frontend (block device or iSCSI), to make sure no one can access the volume data when the volume is attached.

-It's mainly used to perform `Snapshot Revert`.
-After v0.6.0, Snapshot Reverting operation required volume to be in `Maintenance mode` since we cannot modify the block device's content with the volume mounted or being used, otherwise it will cause filesystem corruptions.
+It's mainly used to perform a snapshot revert and to expand volumes.

+After v0.6.0, Snapshot Reverting operation required volumes to be in `Maintenance mode` since we cannot modify the block device's content with the volume mounted or being used, because it would cause filesystem corruption.

 It's also useful to inspect the volume state without worry that the data can be accessed by accident.